• Skip to primary navigation

 Consumer Dependence on Social Welfare Programs

 Finally, there are more consumers dependent on government social welfare programs than at any other time in history.
 From Social Security and Medicare, to food stamps and SNAP, consumers are more dependent on government programs than ever before.
-This is a direct result of the Great Recession, but also from the poor economic growth (and employment growth) that we’ve been experiencing.
+This is a direct result of the Great Recession, but also from the mixed economic growth (and employment growth) that we've been experiencing.

 This worries me for several reasons.
-First, many federal benefits have stopped being paid because of the shutdown.
+First, many federal benefits could stopped being paid because of the shutdown.
 This will directly impact the pocketbooks of consumers, and could lead to even lower economic growth during the quarter (and even during fourth-quarter holiday spending).
-Second, even the benefits not directly stopped by the shutdown are the same benefits being debated on in Congress.
-This could result in them being ended in a compromise, and could further damage the economy long-term.

 What Should Investors Do?